-Participation in the Closing Argument Competition is on an individual basis.
+Participation in the Closing Argument Competition is done on an individual basis.
 The Competition will be open to the first sixteen (16) students to register and arrange payment.
 Should the competition sell out, potential competitors are encouraged to register for the waitlist as a spot may become available.

-Each law school may enter up to two competitors.
-Participants must be full- or part-time students seeking a J.D. at any ABA-approved law school in the United States and who have completed at least one year of their studies.\
+Each law school may enter up to three (3) competitors.
+Competitors must be full- or part-time students seeking a J.D. or LL.M. at any ABA-approved law school in the United States and who have completed at least one year of their studies.

-\ First year law students are eligible to compete in the Legislative Drafting & Lobbying Competition of the National Animal Law Competitions.
+First year law students are eligible to compete in the Legislative Drafting & Lobbying Competition of the National Animal Law Competitions.
+Competitors from non-ABA-approved law schools may be considered at the discretion of the competition administrators.